 This is very much how the art of manual therapy is applied.
 Instruct a dozen randomly chosen manual therapists to assess and treat the same client asking them to apply their own artistic style.
 What we would expect to see in this group is the same thing as with the sketch artists… a dozen different approaches to the same problem.
 The outlying factors that differentiate the manual therapist’s “style” may include such things as background, skill set, work experience, and most importantly his interpretation of the client’s wants and needs.
 Oddly, the client may report that although few of the therapists approached the problem with similar assessments and treatments, to a certain degree, all were successful in addressing the primary complaint.

 Today, there is much excitement and anticipation due to the mounting scientific evidence indicating that client outcomes may be enhanced through touch therapy.
 Myoskeletal Alignment Techniques (MAT) provides the therapist an opportunity to apply their mind through researching evidence-based science and “the art” through creative hands-on work techniques derived from continuing education and intuitive study.
-The upcoming Art of MAT home study course brought to you by the Freedom From Pain Institute is our latest endeavor designed to help you traverse the great divide between art and science.
-Here’s a sample clip, hope you like it.
+The Art of MAT home study course brought to you by the Freedom From Pain Institute is our latest endeavor designed to help you traverse the great divide between art and science.

 Save 50% off Preventing Disease Transmission in a Massage Practice eCourse!